Mutemwiya: Biography

-Mutemwiya held many titles including God’s Wife (Hm.t-nTr), Lady of The Two Lands (nb.t-tAwy), Great King’s Wife, his beloved (Hm.t-nsw-wr.t mry.t=f), noblewoman (r.t-pa.t), countess, Great of Praises (wr.t-Hsw.t), Sweet of Love (bnr.t-mrw.t), Mistress of Upper and Lower Egypt (Hnw.t-rsy-mHw), and God's Mother (mwt-nTr).
+Mutemwiya held many titles including Lady of The Two Lands (nb.t-tAwy), Great King’s Wife, his beloved (Hm.t-nsw-wr.t mry.t=f), noblewoman (r.t-pa.t), countess, Great of Praises (wr.t-Hsw.t), Sweet of Love (bnr.t-mrw.t), Mistress of Upper and Lower Egypt (Hnw.t-rsy-mHw), and God's Mother (mwt-nTr).
 The titles king's mother and god's mother amount to the same thing since the god in question was the reigning king, Amenhotep III.
 All of these titles, including that of Great Royal Wife, were used only after her husband's death, during her son's reign.
 At the time of Amenhotep III’s accession to the throne she gained prominence as the new pharaoh's mother.

 Mutemwiya is shown in the Luxor temple, in scenes depicting the divine birth of her son Amenhotep III.
 The scenes resemble (and in some cases copy) scenes of the divine birth of Hatshepsut in Deir el-Bahari.
 Hatshepsut had used the birth story to reinforce her claims to the throne.
 Amenhotep was the son of a ruling pharaoh and it seems that the birth scene is used to stress the semi-divine nature of Amenhotep III.
 In a key scene Mutemwiya is shown seated on a bed receiving the god Amun who had taken the form of her husband Thutmose IV.
 They are in the presence of the goddesses Selket and Neith.
 The scenes show Amenhotep III to be the result of the union of his mother with the god Amun himself.
 A pregnant queen Mutemwiya as later shown being led to the birthing room by Isis and Khnum.

 A partial granite statue representing Mutemwiya was found in Karnak and it now is in the collection of the British Museum.
 The statue takes the form of a rebus showing the goddess Mut seated in a barque, thereby forming her name.
 Mutemwiya is named in the inscription on the side of the barque.